- 1 Introduction

 - Occasionally, Mycoplasma or Chlamydia can cause recurrent asthma.
 In such cases, you need to take a sputum sample to identify the organism responsible (if one is present)

-Treating the emergency admission
+Treating the emergency asthma presentation

 - Inability to complete a sentence in one breath